-White-bellied Antbird (Myrmeciza longipes) is a terrestrial insectivorous antbird (Family Thamnophilidae) found in lowland Neotropical forests from eastern Panama to northeastern Brazil.
+White-bellied Antbird is a terrestrial insectivorous antbird (family Thamnophilidae) found in lowland Neotropical forests from eastern Panama to northeastern Brazil.
 The Spanish common name is hormiguero ("antbird") ventriblanco (literally "white-bellied").
 The generic name is derived from the Greek Myrmeco- ("ant") + -izo ("ambush").
 The specific epithet is derived from the Greek longi- ("long") + -pes ("foot"or "leg").
-The scientific name is a misnomer - White-bellied Antbirds do not consume ants or follow army ant (Eciton burchellii) swarms nor do they have particularly long legs relative to other terrestrial insectivores.
+The scientific name is a misnomer - White-bellied Antbird does not consume ants or follow army ant (Eciton burchellii) swarms, nor does it have particularly long legs relative to other terrestrial insectivores.
 It is a socially monogamous species that exhibits duetting behavior between mates.
-They build cup-shaped nests near the ground with a modal clutch size of two eggs (Austin-Bythell 2013).
+It builds a cup-shaped nest near the ground with a modal clutch size of two eggs (Austin-Bythell 2013).

 White-bellied Antbird possesses a comparatively wide, but also highly disjunct range across northern South America, entirely north of the Amazon, with a small extension of its range into easternmost Panama.
 A shy species, it can be difficult to observe without the use of a playback.
-They prefer dense, tangled vegetation at the edges of forest and near clearings and light gaps.
-Furthermore, they are relatively tolerant of fragmentation and are more common in second-growth habitats and drier, deciduous forests.
+It prefers dense, tangled vegetation at the edges of forest and near clearings and light gaps.
+Furthermore, it is relatively tolerant of fragmentation, and is more common in second-growth habitats and drier, deciduous forests.